MakingLife/evolvinator/README.md

 Significant amendments made to initial evolvinator code for purposes of exhibition.

-Additionally several more compact arduino sketches are included here.
+Additionally several more compact arduino sketches are included here (within /companion_sketches).
 These scripts were loaded to separate arduino boards to provide evocative illumination of the Star Beasts object, respectively they are EarthDayLength and SevSegClock.

 A dramatic amount of functionality has been deprecated in order to have the unit functioning without ethernet connectivity and debug ability, as was the case in the gallery